Harvey Wippleman: Personal life

 Lauer grew up in Walls, Mississippi, near Memphis.
 According to Lauer, he spent his teenage years "sprawling on car hoods, smoking cigarettes, and drinking beer with no particular ambition in mind".
 His drinking eventually caused Lauer to serve jail time in Memphis.

 In 1994, Lauer was in a car accident with Joey Marella, which claimed Marella's life and injured Lauer.
 The crash occurred as a result of Marella falling asleep at the wheel while driving on the way to Newark.
 Marella was not wearing his seat belt, but Lauer–the passenger–was wearing his.
-Because of the severity of his injuries, however, Lauer incurred approximately $10,000 in medical expenses.
+Because of the severity of his injuries, Lauer incurred approximately $10,000 in medical expenses.
 He wrote an autobiography Wrestling with the Truth, which was released in 2008.
 Lauer is Roman Catholic.
 Lauer was elected as a member of the board of aldermen for a four-year term on June 8, 2021, in his hometown of Walls, Mississippi.